 Norad (the Norwegian Agency for Development Cooperation) grants funding to organisations within civil society, research, higher education and private sector development that work with partners in poor countries.
 It aims to promote economic development, democratization, implementation of human rights, good governance, and measures that can lift people out of poverty for good.

-Norad has various calls for applications on a continuous basis.
-Check out our calls page for a selection of open calls.
+It is closed for applications.
+Check out our calls page for a selection of other open calls.

 Proposed projects should fit within one or more of the following strategic priorities: